ShawnTheBeachy/re.core/README.md

 A .NET Core library to help you easily add reCAPTCHA verification to your Razor Pages.

+## Disclaimer

+This is just a little project I made to reduce code duplication in one of my apps.
+It may not use all the best practices for reCAPTCHA.

 ## Basic usage

 ### Startup.cs